Virtual Office Hours for 2020-2021 Academic Year: Friday 14:00-16:00 GMT via MS Team (to set up an appointment please email to email@example.com)

 Aberdeen, AB24 3QY

-Dr Natasha Danilova joined the Department of Politics and International Relations, University of Aberdeen in 2014.
+Dr Natasha Danilova joined the University of Aberdeen in 2014.
 Dr Danilova gained a BA (Distinction) in Sociology from Perm State Technical University (1998), then an MA in Sociology from the European University St Petersburg (2000), and later, a PhD in Sociology (kandidat nauk) (2003) jointly from Saratov State Technical University and The European University St Petersburg (Russia).
-From 2003 to 2008, Dr Danilova lectured on sociological theory, research methods in social science, gender studies and social policy at the National Research University Higher School of Economics (St. Petersburg campus).
+From 2004 to 2008, Dr Danilova lectured on sociological theory, research methods, and gender studies at the National Research University Higher School of Economics (St. Petersburg campus).
 In 2012, Natasha Danilova completed a PhD in Politics at the University of Nottingham.
-Between 2011 and 2014, Dr Danilova taught global politics, political theory, research methods in Politics and IR, international security, politics and security in the former Soviet states, Russian/Soviet history and the politics of war memory at the University of Nottingham (both in the UK and Malaysia Campuses), and at the University of Exeter (Cornwall Campus).
+Between 2011 and 2014, Dr Danilova taught global politics, political theory, research methods in Politics and International Relations, International security, Eurasian politics, and memory politics at the University of Nottingham (both in the UK and Malaysia Campuses), and at the University of Exeter (Cornwall Campus).

-In 2016, Dr Danilova completed a Postgraduate Certificate in Teaching and Learning in Higher Education, and has achieved the status of Fellow of the Higher Education Academy in the UK.
+In 2016, Dr Danilova completed a Postgraduate Certificate in Teaching and Learning in Higher Education, and achieved the status of Fellow of the Higher Education Academy in the UK.

 Peer-review: Armed Forces & Society, International Feminist Journal of Politics, Critical Military Studies, Memory Studies, Critical Studies on Security, Journal of Post-Soviet and Soviet Politics and Society, Gender, Place and Culture Journal, Political Studies Review, Europe-Asia Studies, and Problems of Post-Communism